RotherOSS/doc-otobo-user/content/avatar/personal-preferences.rst

    My Chat Channels Widget

 Select one or more chat channels from the drop-down list.
 An agent needs to select in which chat channels want to be available.
 Customers will only be able to create a new chat request on a certain channel if at least one agent with owner permissions has selected this channel in their preferences and is set as available for external chats by the chat availability icon in the :doc:`../dashboard/dashboard` header toolbar.

 Miscellaneous
 -------------

-These settings are for change some visual appearance of OTOBO.
+These settings are for change of visual appearance of OTOBO.

 Skin